jackluotong/order-system/README.md

 # order-system
-## this project is a order system using uni-app framework.
+## this project is an order system using uni-app framework.

 ### figma 原型/UI